JohannaZitt/CryoDASDenoising/README.md

 ### calculating_cc.py

-Calculates the local waveform coherence and cross-correlation between DAS data and co-located seismometer data for each experiment, as detailed in `Section 4.1.1` and `Section 4.3`.
+Calculates the local waveform coherence and cross-correlation between DAS data and co-located seismometer data, and snr for each experiment, as detailed in `Section 4.3.2`.
 The results are saved in a .csv file named `cc_evaluation_id.csv` within the respective experiment folder.

 **Requirements:** To execute this script for all experiments, the raw DAS data must be denoised beforehand.
-For experiment 03_accumulation_horizontal, you can download the denoised data (Optional Step 4. in Setup).
+For experiment 02_accumulation, you can download the denoised data (Optional Step 4. in Setup).

+### cc_values

+Calculates the values for Table 1 in the paper.

 ### denoise_synthetic_DAS.py

-Denoises the synthetic data located in the folders `data/synthetic_DAS/from_DAS` and `data/synthetic_DAS/from_seis`, as detailed in `Section 3.4`.
+Denoises the synthetic data located in the folders `data/synthetic_DAS/from_DAS` and `data/synthetic_DAS/from_seis`, as detailed in `Section 3.3`.
 The denoised data is saved in the directory: `experiments/experiment_name/denoised_synthetic_DAS`.

 ### denoising_DAS.py